About Your Florida Braille and Talking Book Library Service

 Books: How to Order

-Each title in our collection has a unique number.
-These numbers are listed in our catalogs with the title and a brief descriptive paragraph about the book.
+Each title in our collection has a unique number, which is listed in our catalogs with the title and description of the book.
 Book numbers begin with two letters: DB or BR.
 DB stands for Digital Books.
-These books are on digital cartridges and come in the small blue boxes.
-BR indicates a book in the Braille format.
-If you prefer to receive only books you select, we encourage you to keep a long list so that you can receive books on a regular basis.
+BR indicates a book in braille format.
+Using the book number is preferred when ordering.

 There are many ways to order your books: